cap-js/docs/advanced/hybrid-testing.md

 cds bind db --to bookshop-db
 ```

 Binds the service `db` of your local CAP application to the service instance `bookshop-db`, using your currently targeted Cloud Foundry space.
-Here, `bookshop-db` is a _managed_ service of type `hana` with plan `hdi-shared`.
+Here, `bookshop-db` is a _managed_ service of kind `hana` with plan `hdi-shared`.

 ::: tip `cds bind` automatically creates a service key for you
 If no service key for your service `<srv>` is specified, a `<srv>-key` is automatically created.
-The service name `db` can be omitted as it represents the default value.
+The service name `db` can be omitted as it represents the default value for the service kind `hana`.
 :::

 [Got errors?
 See our troubleshooting for connection issues with SAP HANA Cloud.](../get-started/troubleshooting#connection-failed-89008){.learn-more}